 Want more of a unique shopping experience?
 Take a look at the state’s smaller and more historic shopping destinations and discover one-of-a-kind buys.
-Most of us have our usual shopping spots, so why not break the routine and experience some of the state’s quaint and historic shopping locales.
+As you shop, you'll also be treated to fresh air, mountain views and plenty of Colorado sunshine.

 The Downtown Boulder Historic District, listed on the National Register of Historic Places since 1980, encompasses the city’s oldest commercial section.
 In 1976, the city of Boulder closed part of Pearl Street to all automobile traffic and constructed an open-air pedestrian mall.
 In 1980, the mall won a national award for urban environmental design.
 Craft breweries, cafes, restaurants, boutique design and clothing stores, as well as outdoor stores and other enticing businesses line the brick pathways in this college town.

-Just a few minutes' drive from downtown Denver, Cherry Creek North is comprised of more than 300 shops, spas/salons, home stories, art galleries, restaurants and hotels.
+Just a few minutes' drive from downtown Denver, Cherry Creek North is comprised of more than 300 shops, spas/salons, home stores, art galleries, restaurants and hotels.
 Sixteen tree-lined and flower-bedecked blocks set the stage for a veritable Rodeo Drive of independent luxury boutiques.
-Combined with the adjacent Cherry Creek Shopping Center, home to Colorado's only Neiman Marcus as well as 40 other luxury stores like Cartier, Tiffany & Co. and Louis Vuitton, Cherry Creek is the largest and most varied shopping scene between Chicago and San Francisco.
+Combined with the adjacent Cherry Creek Shopping Center, home to Colorado's only Neiman Marcus as well as 40 other luxury stores like Tiffany & Co., Burberry and Louis Vuitton, Cherry Creek is the largest and most varied shopping scene between Chicago and San Francisco.

 This area adjoining Colorado Springs was one of Colorado’s earliest settlements.
 In 1861, it became the Colorado Territory’s first capital — a home to miners, farmers and outfitters in the gold rush days.
 Today, it retains a bit of Old West atmosphere with historic brick buildings and tree-lined streets.
 You’ll find Colorado Springs’ biggest cluster of art galleries here, mostly with Southwestern collections.
 Rare jewelry, kitschy gifts and antiques are among the other goods for sale in these boutiques.
 The nearby Van Briggle Pottery & Tile art studio draws collectors from all over the world.